-The increasingly popular adjustable-rate mortgage—also called a 7/1 loan—offers lower mortgage interest rates and a fixed interest payment for a longer period of time than most adjustable-rate loans.
+The increasingly popular adjustable-rate mortgage offers lower mortgage interest rates and a fixed principal and interest payment for a period of time that you select, up to 10 years.
 For example, a "7/1 loan" has a fixed monthly mortgage payment and interest rate for the first seven years.
 It then turns into a traditional adjustable-rate loan, based on then-current rates for the remaining 23 years.
 Rates and Payments will adjust annually for the remaining 23 years.
-It’s a good choice for people who expect to move or refinance before or shortly after the adjustment occurs.
+This is a good choice for people who expect to move or refinance before or shortly after the adjustment occurs.

 *Rates are subject to change without notice.
 Mortgage assumptions: 15 and 30 Year Fixed Rate Agency Conforming Mortgage Pricing is based upon our published Interest Rate on a 15 or 30 year fixed rate term conforming mortgage loan.
 Rate and Annual Percentage Rate (APR) posted assume the loan is for an owner-occupied, single family, one-unit purchase transaction at 80% Loan-to-Value (LTV) with 20% down or 75% LTV with 25% down, FICO credit score of 760 or better on a 45 day rate lock with escrows for property taxes and insurance, delivered to Fannie Mae.
 The monthly payments are based on a $300,000 purchase price with down payment as indicated in the tables.
 The disclosed APR includes origination fees and other finance charges.
 The APR’s disclosed above assume closing costs of $2,000.
 Your actual closing costs may vary based on your individual transaction.
 If your down payment is less than 20%, you may be required to obtain Private Mortgage Insurance (PMI) and to escrow for property taxes and insurance.
 The mortgage payment calculator does not include PMI premiums, property tax escrow amounts or other insurance premium amounts, which will increase your monthly payment obligation.